 - Easier documentation and hands-free note taking to help students and professionals

-- Improved accuracy
+- Efficient improvements to accuracy

 How does Verbit’s ASR work specifically?

-- A linguistic model identifies specific terminology, recognizes different accents and dialects and differentiates between speakers
+- A linguistic model identifies specific terminology, recognizes different accents and dialects and differentiates between speakers.

-ASR technology is now expected and evolving
+Automatic speech recognition technology is now expected and evolving